 However, most successful stories are the result of collaborations between both introverts and extroverts.
 Wozniak says that he would never have become a computer expert had he not been too introverted to leave the house when he was growing up.

-Quiet people have things to say too and, most of the times, they provide more clarity and depth.
+Quiet people have things to say, too, and, most of the time, they provide more clarity and depth.

 Quiet people have a strong voice

 “There is no such thing as a pure introvert or extrovert.
 Such a person would be in the lunatic asylum. “ — Carl Jung

 The terms introvert and extrovert were popularized by Carl Jung in the early 20th Century, although both the widespread understanding and usage differ from his original intent.
 People turned it into a binary approach — you are one or the other.